julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe-magic.md

 A stone was a skull of the earth, holding memory.

-Across the continent—Celtic, Slavic, Germanic, Baltic, Nordic, Thracian, Greek, and countless local tribal groups—people offered bread, milk, beer, coins, herbs, and blood to these beings not out of superstition, but out of relationship.
+Across the continent, Celtic, Slavic, Germanic, Baltic, Nordic, Thracian, Greek, and countless local tribal groups offered bread, milk, beer, coins, herbs, and blood to these beings.
+Not out of superstition, but out of relationship.

-Magic was an agreement, not a command.
+Magic was an agreement.

 ---